layumi/Cifar10-Adaboost/README.md

 [Adaptive Boosting for Domain Adaptation: Towards Robust Predictions in Scene Segmentation](https://arxiv.org/abs/2103.15685)

-The method is designed for domain adaptation segmentation.
+The method is designed for domain adaptation segmentation (https://github.com/layumi/AdaBoost_Seg).
 It also can be applied to the semi-supervised setting on Cifar-10.

 ### Mean Teacher Baseline
 ```bash